awesto/django-shop/docs/reference/order.rst

 Displaying the last or former orders in **djangoSHOP** is as simple, as adding two page to the CMS.
 Change into the Django admin backend and enter into the CMS page tree.
 At an appropriate location in that tree add a new page.
-As page title use "My Orders", "Ihre Bestellungen", "Mis Pedidos", or whatever is appropriate in your language.
+As page title use "My Orders", "Ihre Bestellungen", "Mis Pedidos", or whatever is appropriate in the natural language used for that site.
 Multilingual CMS installations offer a page title for each language.

 In the CMS page editor click onto the link named **Advanced Settings** at the bottom of the popup window.
 As template, chose the default one, provided it contains at least one big placeholder_.